-If you are about to engage in a family case then you need to be aware that it is best to have a multi-faceted approach to your case rather than a singular focus on one issue, no matter how important it is.
+If you are about to engage in a family case, you need to be aware that it is best to have a multi-faceted approach to your case rather than a singular focus on one issue, no matter how important it is.
 Conservatorship focuses on every aspect of your parenting life.
-All of the important parts of your life are apparent center around conservative ship issues.
-It may not feel like that because conservatorships is a subject that does not come up very much when you are not involved in a family law case but after a child custody or divorce case takes place conservatorships will be at the forefront of every decision that you make is apparent.
+All of the important parts of your life are apparent to center around conservative ship issues.
+It may not feel like that because conservatorships are a subject that does not come up very much when you are not involved in a family law case, but after a child custody or divorce case takes place, conservatorships will be at the forefront of every decision that you make is apparent.

 For one, the coronavirus pandemic has put our children's education at the forefront of many people's minds.
-Certain schools have been open extensively since the beginning of the pandemic while others have yet to open.
-This is true even in a state like Texas where restrictions on in-person gatherings have been minimal compared to other states.
+Certain schools have been open extensively since the beginning of the pandemic, while others have yet to open.
+This is true even in Texas, where restrictions on in-person gatherings have been minimal compared to other states.
 Studies show that children do better with in-person learning compared to virtual learning.
 With that said, you should be focusing on new child education more so now than ever.

-Conservatorships puts a premium on your ability as a parent 2 make decisions for your child regarding where he or she lives.
+Conservatorships put a premium on your ability as a parent 2 make decisions for your child regarding where they live.
 This is the next subject that I would like to discuss with you in today's blog post.
 How do conservatorships impact you and your child's life from the standpoint of determining the primary residence of your children?

 Where your child lives after a family law case is determined based upon conservatorships grounds

 You should examine your particular circumstances and determine what sort of position you are in as far as becoming a primary conservator to your child.
-Doing so would allow you to put yourself in a position where you could more readily spend time with your child and make decisions on his or her behalf.
-However, no two circumstances are exactly alike and you need to be honest with yourself whether or not you have a good chance to be named as your child's primary Conservator.
+Doing so would allow you to put yourself in a position where you could more readily spend time with your child and make decisions on their behalf.
+However, no two circumstances are exactly alike, and you need to be honest with yourself whether or not you have a good chance to be named as your child's primary Conservator.

 If your case were to make it to a trial, a judge would consider what role you have played in your child's life to that point.
-For instance, if you are a father who spends a great deal of time outside the home working and tending to your family's business then you may not have been able to spend as much time at home with your child.
-This does not make you a bad parent or negligent but it does display that in your home parenting roles were divided differently than in others.
+For instance, if you are a father who spends a great deal of time outside the home working and tending to your family's business, then you may not have been able to spend as much time at home with your child.
+This does not make you a bad parent or negligent, but it displays those parenting roles were divided differently in your home than others.

-What family courts look for is stability and consistency in parenting.
+What family courts look for its stability and consistency in parenting.
 All other things being equal, a court would likely not name you as a primary conservator instead of naming your spouse in that role if she has more frequently held that responsibility to this point.
-This does not mean that you couldn't grow into the role or that you are not a fit parent.
-What it does mean is that a judge is unlikely to want to rock the applecart so to speak.
+This does not mean that you couldn't grow into the role or are not a fit parent.
+It does mean that a judge is unlikely to want to rock the applecart, so to speak.
 To push your case to a trial on this subject when you are unlikely to win the designation of a primary conservator may be a mistake for you.

-If you are concerned about this scenario in your case then I would recommend speaking to your attorney about your issues early on.
-He or she can guide you on the likelihood of your being named as primary conservator or the likelihood for you to retain or win certain rights or duties in the case itself.
+If you are concerned about this scenario in your case, then I would recommend speaking to your attorney about your issues early on.
+They can guide you on the likelihood of your being named as primary conservator or the likelihood of you retaining or winning certain rights or duties in the case itself.
 It is better to receive an unbiased and objective response from your attorney rather than to rely upon assurances or promises made to you by other people.
-Your attorney will be aware of your specific circumstances and possesses knowledge of the law and how judges typically administer rulings.
+Your attorney will know your specific circumstances and possess knowledge of the law and how judges typically administer rulings.

 The significance of conservatorships issues within a Texas Child Protective Services case

-Now that we have a better idea about what conservatorships mean we can discuss what the subject has to do with Child Protective Services cases.
-The vast majority of the time that Texas families become involved with Child Protective Services it's regarding potential incidents of abuse or neglect of a child.
-Child Protective Services receives phone calls and electronic tips on abuse and neglect of children every day and their responsibility are to investigate and substantiate those reports if able.
+Now that we have a better idea about what conservatorships mean, we can discuss what the subject has to do with Child Protective Services cases.
+The vast majority of the time that Texas families become involved with Child Protective Services, it regards potential incidents of abuse or neglect of a child.
+Child Protective Services receives phone calls and electronic tips on abuse and neglect of children every day, and their responsibility is to investigate and substantiate those reports if able.

-The outcome of a CPS case typically involves the completion of some sort of parenting classes and steps being taken to remove potential dangers from the home.
+The outcome of a CPS case typically involves completing some parenting classes and steps being taken to remove potential dangers from home.
 This may mean fixing a defect in the home or a structural issue that causes a risk of physical harm to your child.
 It also may mean removing people or other circumstances from the home that would otherwise endanger the child.
-For most families, once these steps have been taken CPS case will be closed and you will be able to proceed with your life without CPS intervention.
+For most families, once these steps have been taken, the CPS case will be closed, and you will be able to proceed with your life without CPS intervention.

 However, for other families, a CPS case can become much more serious.
-Depending both on the risk of harm to your child and on your willingness to participate in the case itself the state of Texas may ask a judge to consider terminating your parental rights.
-This is an extremely serious situation for you to find yourself in.
+Depending both on the risk of harm to your child and on your willingness to participate in the case itself, the state of Texas may ask a judge to consider terminating your parental rights.
+This is a dire situation for you to find yourself in.
 Terminating your parental rights means that you will no longer be a Conservatory child.
-This means that any legal right that you had to make decisions for your child and also spend time with your child will be illuminated.
+This means that any legal right you had to make decisions for your child and spend time with your child will be illuminated.
 It would be as if you never appeared to that child in the 1st place.

 This type of situation does not come up very often in CPS cases.
-It is an outcome that occurs infrequently because the state of Texas does not desire to terminate parental rights for the vast majority of cases involving CPS.
-However, some circumstances involving his cases can be so significant in some parents may display a complete unwillingness to participate in remedial and rehabilitation measures during the case that the state believes it has no choice but to attempt to terminate the parental rights of a parent for the good of the child.
+It is an outcome that infrequently occurs because Texas does not desire to terminate parental rights for the vast majority of cases involving CPS.
+However, some circumstances involving his cases can be so significant that some parents may display a complete unwillingness to participate in remedial and rehabilitation measures during the case that the state believes it has no choice but to attempt to terminate the parental rights of a parent for the good of the child.

-Once you find yourself in a circumstance like this then you are in for the fight of your life regarding your conservative shipwrights.
-All of the benefits and responsibilities of parenting that we have discussed in today's blog post would be removed from your life where your parental rights to be terminated completely.
-The other thing to keep in mind is that once your parental rights are terminated your ability to reverse this type of finding is limited.
+Once you find yourself in a circumstance like this, you are in for the fight of your life regarding your conservative shipwrights.
+All of the benefits and responsibilities of parenting that we have discussed in today's blog post would be removed from your life, where your parental rights are to be terminated completely.
+The other thing to remember is that once your parental rights are terminated, your ability to reverse this type of finding is limited.

 For that reason, I would certainly recommend that you work with an experienced family law attorney if you are involved in a CPS case of any kind.
-Even if your CPS case seems to be something minor or more of an annoyance at the beginning it can eventually turn into something more significant.
+Even if your CPS case seems to be something minor or more of an annoyance initially, it can eventually turn into something more significant.
 This is especially true if you fail to participate in the safety planning or other interventions recommended by CPS.
 Simply wishing that the CPS case will go away on its own is not enough when you find yourself involved with this state agency.
-Their ability to seriously impact your life and destroy your relationship with your child is very real.
-For that reason, taking seriously a CPS case and finding the best representation you can is essential to maintaining your conservatorships rights about your child.
+Their ability to seriously impact your life and destroy your relationship with your child is genuine.
+For that reason, taking a CPS case seriously and finding the best representation you can is essential to maintaining your conservatorships rights about your child.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material shared in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material shared in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family may be impacted by the filing of a divorce or child custody case.
+These consultations are a great way for you to learn more about the world of Texas family law and how your family may be impacted by the filing of a divorce or child custody case.